lennymalard/melpy-project/README.md

 ```

 We define:
-* The training inputs and the training outputs
+* The training inputs and the training targets.
-* The validation inputs and the validation outputs
+* The validation inputs and the validation targets.
 * A hidden layer with 6 neurons and [ReLU](https://en.wikipedia.org/wiki/Rectifier_(neural_networks)) [activation](https://fr.wikipedia.org/wiki/Fonction_d%27activation).
 * The other requierements specified earlier.